American Conference (NCAA): Addition of Wichita State

-For the next several years, the American did not discuss the addition of any new members.
+For nearly three years, the American did not discuss the addition of any new members.
 However, in March 2017, media reports indicated that the conference was seriously considering adding one or more new members specifically as basketball upgrades.
 Wichita State, Dayton, and VCU were reportedly considered, with Wichita State being seen as the strongest candidate.
 By the end of that month, it was reported that talks between the American and Wichita State had advanced to the point that the two sides were discussing a timeline for membership, with the possibility of the Shockers joining as a full but non-football member as early as the 2017–18 school year.
 The report indicated that a final decision would be made in April.
 The conference's board of directors voted unanimously on April 7 to add Wichita State effective in July 2017, making the Shockers the league's first full non-football member since the Big East split.